 Your heat pump is one of the hardest-working appliances in your home, pulling double duty to keep you comfortable all year.
 A little proactive care goes a long way in preventing surprise breakdowns and expensive repairs.
 By staying on top of a few simple tasks and knowing what to look for, you can extend your system’s lifespan and keep it running efficiently.
 Think of it as a partnership—give your heat pump the attention it needs, and it will reward you with reliable comfort and lower energy bills.

-The Importance of a Regular Maintenance Schedule
+Stick to a Regular Maintenance Schedule

 Just like your car, your heat pump needs regular tune-ups to perform at its best.
 Sticking to a maintenance schedule is the single most effective thing you can do to prevent major problems.
 It keeps your system running efficiently, which saves you money on energy costs month after month.
 Plus, many manufacturer warranties require proof of annual maintenance to remain valid.
 Skipping a tune-up could mean you’re on the hook for a costly repair that would have otherwise been covered.
 Our service maintenance programs are designed to make this easy, handling all the technical checks so you can have peace of mind.

-Simple Seasonal Checks You Can Perform
+Perform These Simple Seasonal Checks

 You don’t have to be an HVAC expert to handle a few basic upkeep tasks.
 First, check your thermostat batteries.
 If the screen is blank or the system won’t turn on, a simple battery swap might be all you need.
 Next, inspect your air filter monthly and replace it when it looks dirty—usually every 3-6 months.
 A clogged filter restricts airflow and forces your system to work harder.
 Finally, take a walk outside and check on your outdoor unit.
 Make sure there’s at least three feet of clear space around it, removing any leaves, branches, or debris that could block airflow.